top of page

 Total Cost Implication

+WooCommerce is “free” at installation.
+However, it is not free at scale.
 Developer hours, DevOps oversight, and maintenance cycles can quietly exceed SaaS subscription costs.

 When It Makes Sense

-When your business model requires extreme customization that SaaS platforms structurally cannot accommodate.
+WooCommerce makes sense when your business model requires extreme customization that SaaS platforms cannot accommodate.
+Otherwise, you are paying with operational complexity.

 BigCommerce: The API-First Contender

 BigCommerce occupies an interesting position in the market.
+It combines SaaS stability with architectural flexibility.

 Architecture Model

-SaaS core with strong API-first orientation.
+BigCommerce has a SaaS core with a strong API-first orientation.
+This enables headless implementations where:

 • BigCommerce acts as the commerce engine